Rise in mining stocks cushions European shares from Greek woes

 "What happens from here is hard to judge, with the situation changing on a daily and sometimes hourly basis, but what is clear is that some form of Greek default cannot be ruled out," Columbia Threadneedle Investments head of European equities, Philip Dicken, said.

-Today's European research round-up (Additional reporting by Francesco Canepa; Editing by Mark Heinrich)
+Today's European research round-up (Additional reporting by Francesco Canepa; Editing by Louise Ireland)

 * Indexes down: Dow 0.14 pct, S&P 0.22 pct, Nasdaq 0.05 pct (Adds details, comments, updates prices)